DEEPIKAKANNAN25/AWS_Project/README.md

 🌐 AWS S3 Static Website Hosting – Personal Portfolio

-🧭 Overview
+Overview

-In this project, I hosted my static personal portfolio website using Amazon S3.
-It walks through the complete process—from creating an S3 bucket to configuring public access and enabling static website hosting.
-This is a beginner-friendly example of deploying a serverless website on AWS.
+This project demonstrates how I hosted a static website (my personal portfolio) on Amazon S3, a scalable and cost-effective cloud storage service.
+It covers creating an S3 bucket, configuring it for public access, uploading website files, and enabling static website hosting.
+The result is a live, serverless website accessible via a public URL.

-☁️ What is Amazon S3?
+What is Amazon S3?

-Amazon S3 (Simple Storage Service) is a highly scalable and durable object storage service provided by AWS.
-It allows users to store and retrieve any amount of data from anywhere on the web, making it ideal for hosting static websites.
+Amazon Simple Storage Service (S3) is a highly durable, scalable, and secure object storage service from AWS.
+It allows me to store and retrieve data from anywhere on the web.
+Key features include:

-🔹 Key Features of S3

- • Unlimited data storage
+Highly Scalable: Handles large amounts of data with automatic scaling.

- • 99.999999999% durability
+Durable: 99.999999999% (11 9's) durability for stored objects.

-• Fine-grained access control

- • Pay-as-you-go pricing model
+Secure: Supports encryption, access controls, and compliance standards.
+Cost-Effective: Pay only for what I use, with low storage and transfer costs.

-Seamless integration with AWS services like CloudFront, Lambda, and QuickSight
+Seamless Integration: Works with AWS services like CloudFront, Lambda, and QuickSight.
+Key Features of S3 for Static Website Hosting
+Serverless: No need for servers or infrastructure management.
+Global Reach: Content delivered via AWS edge locations for low latency.
+Highly Available: 99.99% uptime SLA with global reach via AWS edge locations.
+Customizable: Supports custom domains, HTTPS (via CloudFront), and more.
+Easy to Use: Simple setup through the AWS Management Console.

-🎯 Project Objective
+Project Objective

- • The goal was to deploy a static portfolio website using Amazon S3 with the following outcomes:
+The goal was to build and deploy my personal portfolio website using AWS S3.
+This included:

- • Enable public access for global visibility

- • Achieve scalable and reliable hosting without managing servers

- • Provide a clear, step-by-step AWS implementation suitable for beginners
+Creating and configuring an S3 bucket for public access.
+Uploading static files (HTML, CSS, JS, images).
+Enabling static website hosting.
+Testing the live site.

-🛠️ AWS Services Used
+AWS Services Used

-Amazon S3

-IAM (for bucket policy)
+Amazon S3: For storage and hosting.
+AWS Management Console: For setup and configuration.

 🧩 Step-by-Step Implementation